Amazon WAF Bot Control rule group - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 The threshold that this rule applies can vary slightly due to latency.

 This rule handles missing tokens differently from the token labeling: awswaf:managed:token:absent.
 The token labeling labels individual requests that don't have a token.
-This rule maintains a count for each client session of requests that are missing their token and it matches against clients that go over the limit.
-It's possible for this rule to match on a request that has a token if requests from the same client have recently been missing tokens.
+This rule maintains a count of requests that are missing their token for each client IP, and it matches against clients that go over the limit.

 TGT_VolumetricSession